slange-dev/docker-centos8-ansible/README.md

 ## Tags

-  - `latest`: Latest stable version of Ansible.
+  - `latest`: Latest stable version of Ansible, with Python 3.x.

 The latest tag is a lightweight image for basic validation of Ansible playbooks.